Chart of stock price performance

 Understanding the Nuances of Relative TSR Awards

-Relative TSR awards, i.e., awards in which vesting is fully or partially contingent upon the granting corporation’s total shareholder return as compared to its peers, continue to grow in popularity.
-In the most recent Equity Incentives Design Survey, cosponsored by the NASPP and Deloitte Consulting, 61% of companies that grant performance awards tie vesting to relative TSR, up from only 30% in 2007.
+In the most recent Equity Incentives Design Survey, administered by the NASPP and Deloitte Tax, 64% of companies that grant performance-based awards tie vesting to relative TSR, up from only 30% in 2007.

 Relative TSR is the only metric utilized by a majority of respondents to the survey.
-The next most commonly used performance metric, return on invested capital or net assets, is utilized by only 26% of companies that grant performance awards.
+The next most commonly used performance metric, revenue, is utilized by only 31% of companies that grant performance awards.
+Moreover, TSR is popular regardless of industry sector: 61% of tech/life science companies and 66% of companies in other sectors grant TSR awards.

 Given the prevalence of relative TSR awards, it’s worth taking a close look at some of the nuances of how these awards work.
-To help me do that, I interviewed Mr. Relative TSR himself, Terry Adamson of Infinite Equity for the NASPP’s Equity Expert podcast.
-Here are some of the highlights of our conversation.
+The NASPP webinar Smart TSR Award Design: Trends and Best Practices does just that.
+Here are some highlights.

 Something that might surprise you about relative TSR awards is that they can pay out even when the company has experienced negative performance.
 This is because relative TSR awards measure companies against their peers, rather than against absolute metrics.
 If the entire peer group experiences a decline in absolute TSR, but the company’s decline is less than that of its peers, executives may still be eligible for a payout.

-On the other hand, however, he explains that limiting payouts when TSR performance is negative can reduce the fair value of the award.
-If companies use the fair value to determine how large awards will be, this will result in larger grants, an outcome that will likely be welcomed by executives (especially if the executives expect TSR performance to be positive).
+The webinar panelists explain that limiting award payouts when TSR is negative can help reduce award fair value.
+This can result in larger grants, an outcome that will likely be welcomed by executives (especially if the executives expect TSR performance to be positive).
 Thus, limiting payouts when TSR performance is negative could be a win for both shareholders and executives.

 TSR as a Modifier vs. a Standalone Metric